the-real-techiee/DarkModeAU/README.md

 # DarkMode v1.1.5
 Tired of straining your eyes with the chat being white?
 No worries as this mod will turn the chat color to black!

+# Note : I am archiving all my repositories in order for me to focus well on academics.
+I am sorry for not making the next update.

 <p align="center">
    <img src="DarkModeAU.gif">
 </p>